Bishop Chatard Board of Regents

 Joe served as principal of St. Roch Catholic School from 2004 to 2017, where he led his school to back-to-back Four Star ratings and some of the highest test scores in the Archdiocese of Indianapolis.
 Prior to joining the Archdiocese, he served as a teacher and administrator in Washington Township.
 He began his teaching career with Indianapolis Public Schools.

-Tyler Mayer, Vice President of Institutional Advancement
+Tyler Mayer, Executive Vice President

 Tyler Mayer holds a B.A. in Religious Studies from Purdue University.